orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * If a Neo4j index is found, a corresponding (not unique) OrientDB index is created.

+## Migration Best Practices

+Below some migration best practices.

+1. Check if you are using _Labels_ with same name but different case, e.g. _LABEL_ and _LAbel_ and if you really need them.
+If the correct _Label_ is _Label_, change _LABEL_ and _LAbel_ to _Label_ in the original Neo4j database before the import.
+If you really cannot change them, be aware that with the current version of the Neo4j to OrientDB Importer such nodes be aggregated into a single OrientDB vertex `Class`.

+2. Check if you are using relationships with same name but different case, e.g. _relaTIONship_ and _RELATIONSHIP_ and if you really need them.
+If the correct relationship is _Relationship_, change _relaTIONship_ and _RELATIONSHIP_ to _Relationship_ before the import.
+If you really cannot change them, be aware that with the current version of the Neo4j to OrientDB Importer such relationships be aggregated into a single OrientDB edge `Class`.

+3. Check your constraints and indexes before starting the import.
+Sometime you have more constraints or indexes than needed, e.g. old ones that you created on _Labels_ that you are not using anymore.
+These constraints will be migrated as well, so a best practice is to check that you have defined, in Neo4j, only those that you really want to import.
+To check constraints and indexes in Neo4j, you can type `:schema` in the Browser and then click on the "play" icon.
+Please delete the not needed items.

+4. Check if you are using nodes with multiple _Labels_, and if you really need more than one _Label_ on them.
+Be aware that with current version of the Neo4j to OrientDB Importer such nodes with multiple _Labels_ will be imported into a single OrientDB `Class` ("_MultipleLabelNeo4jConversion_").

 ## Migration Log

 During the migration, a log file is created.